EDA-Post-Grad-Resources/project-ideas/README.md

 All of these are presented with permission from the people who pitched them.
 Feel free to update this document if you have any other ideas you'd like to contribute.

+* Pet health app.
+Vet info, reminders for flea treatment etc, info for use by pet babysitter like bedtimes and food requirements.
+* Collate info for learning a song.
+Repository for putting demos for others to learn.
+GitHub for musicians.
+* NFT project.
+Each student is given an NFT token as membership to an illumni group.
+Sell tokens to outsiders.
+Opportunity for other to network with us in years to come.
+* Life admin tracker for periodical tasks eg WOF, renew drivers license.
+Mark it as complete and it will reset the timer for next instance.
+If you run behind on a task it resets the time from the cutoff date/new completion date.
+* A place for open datasets where ppl doing research can post their data for review, and others can use that data in their own work and give credit.
+* Park sharing app - lease/rent out spare carparks you have.
+* "Lonely no more" Match people based on interest, or by events.
+Even Kevin deserves a friend.
+* App for kids and parents.
+Map of child friendly places, like playgrounds, shops with kid areas.
+List of workshops and resources.
+Mark places as visited add review.
+* Coding kata - anyone with an account can create a kata.
+Do reps of small tasks, like "make a button", incremental like start out with skeleton starter code, then less starter code, then make one from scratch.
+* Social app that facilitates deeper connections between people.
+Match make or connect with loved ones.
+Provide tools, gamification to facilitate engagement. "konekochan"
+* "Co.lab" Post company/startup idea.
+List what skills you're looking for, then recruit people to meet those requirements.
+Once signed up to a project get access to shared tools like kanban board etc.
+* Recipes collection (your own ones).
+To track variations of the recipe as it evolves.
+* App to collate and recommend online lessons eg from youtube.
+Include comments from users, up/downvote.
+To vet tutorials so you don't waste time.
+Categories, like music, DIY etc.
+* "Air frier strats" Tips and recipes for air friers
+* Supermarket aisle guide.
+Submit an ingredient list and see which aisles to go to.
+Also include different shops, so it optimises shop order, then aisle order.
+* Supercharged todo app.
+Public or private todo list.
+Accountability buddy gets notifications when you flake.
+Flag for help.
+Trade todos with your friends. eg ring my doctor and I'll mow your lawn.
+* Invite only food reviews.
+Get reviews only from people you trust.
+* App for musicians to find folks to jam with.
+Set availablity - popup, or standing times.
+Private or public.
+* Bootcamp app where stuff lives centrally.
+Guide / retros / Miro boards repository
+* Provides user with snippets of writing/poetry etc to read, then it asks you for your thoughts on it.
+Open source music in the background.
+Upload photos relevant to the things you've read.
+* Professional development records.
+Dropdown with profession.
+Evidence of proof for promotion/job applications.
+"Logit CPD"
+* List of all bakeries in 15min drive.
+See list of top baked items from users.
+"Bakery Feedz"
+* Toilet finder.
+Non gross only pls.
+In the city and also for road trips.
+Offer to let travellers use your home toilet on the way past.
+"Air bnbntoilet"
+* App to convert gym workout plan to an at-home equivalent.
+Or park, with access to bars etc.
+* "Walkies" Find people to walk your dog.
+Match doggos to people who walk nearby.
+* "Argument facebook" Facebook clone where people can go to argue.
+Matching for topics.
+Tools for facilitating arguments.
+Fight club.
+* App to see pricing tiers for supermarkets
+* App to list gigs.
+Mobile first.
+Use case, out for dinner, and looking for a gig nearby for afterwards.
+* Inventory database for a shop, includes location in store so customs can find it.
+* Epic Home Chef - Collate and curate favourite recipes, upload photos of food you've cooked.
+Weekly challenges where everyone cooks the same meal, then is ranked on their submission.
+* CodeWars for Dev Academy.
+Revision kata, automatic tests.
 * App for swapping/loaning out games to people.
 * Password generator/tracker
 * PriceSpy for fresh produce